AnishSingh027/Chat-App_Backend/readme.md

 - Only sends the cookie over HTTPS, not HTTP.ithout secure: true, the cookie can be sent over unencrypted HTTP, which exposes it to attackers on the network (like public Wi-Fi sniffing).

 🔒 Always use HTTPS in production.

+### We can only send a string in res.send(), we can't send an instance of model in it